noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - boot volumes, and dev/test environments, Virtual desktops, medium-sized single instance databases
 - GP2: IOPS performance is tied to volume size,
   - performance scales linearly at 3 IOPS per GiB of volume size.
+    - i.e. performance is tied to volume size, which determines the baseline performance level of the volume and how quickly it accumulates I/O credits.
     - Larger volumes have higher baseline performance levels and accumulate I/O credits faster.
   - minimum of 100 IOPS at 33.33 GiB and below to a maximum of 16,000 IOPS at 5,334 GiB and above.
   - volume size can range from 1 GiB to 16 TiB.
   - Your costs are based on the provisioned volume capacity.
+  - optimize for capacity so that you’re paying only for what you use.
 - GP3: scale IOPS and throughput independent from the volume size.
   - lowest cost SSD volume
   - workloads performing small, random I/O.